Nikita Bhatty Avdic

 Education Support Specialist

-Bachelor of Education in Elementary Education, University of Saskatchewan
+- Bachelor of Education (B.Ed.), Elementary Education, University of Saskatchewan

-Post Graduate Diploma in Non-Categorical Resource Teaching (Language and Learning Disabilities), University of Saskatchewan
+- Postgraduate Diploma (PGD), Non-Categorical Resource Teaching (Language and Learning Disabilities), University of Saskatchewan

 Currently, I am an education support specialist.
 I have spent the majority of my time in schools working in general and special education.
 Soon after becoming a teacher, I became interested in working with exceptional children, more specifically those children with developmental difficulties as well as behavioural and learning challenges.
 I believe that adults hold the key to unlock the potential that lives inside every child.
 I also believe that every child can succeed and reach their potential with the right kind of help from caring adults.